CodeYourFuture/english-exercise/README.md

 An important concern for scientists is to ensure that robots do not seem frightening.

-We have stopped trying to enable robots to perceive objects as humans do
+C.We have stopped trying to enable robots to perceive objects as humans do

-It will take considerable time for modern robots to match the ones we have created in films and books.
+A. It will take considerable time for modern robots to match the ones we have created in films and books.

-We need to enable robots to move freely before we think about trying to communicate with them.
+B.We need to enable robots to move freely before we think about trying to communicate with them.

 3)
 Complete the notes below.
 Choose NO MORE THAN THREE WORDS from the text for each answer.